-1. We introduce a new approximation scheme that encodes piece-wise correlations among the data values.
+- We introduce a new approximation scheme that encodes piecewise correlations among the values of multiple data streams.
 Such correlations are often linear in nature and can be easily captured by standard techniques like linear regression.
-We exploit correlations both within the values of a single measurement (ex: periodicity, self-similarity) as well as among values of different quantities (ex: pressure and humidity).

-2. We introduce the concept of the base signal that is analogous to a carrier-wave in radio-frequency transmissions and is used for encoding the measurements.
-We explore the technical challenges of (i) constructing the base signal, (ii) approximating the recorded measurements by exploring piece-wise correlations amongst them and the base signal, and (iii) dynamically updating the base signal to capture new data trends in subsequent transmissions.

-3. We provide an efficient algorithm (Self-Based Regression or SBR) that answers all questions above, while balancing the cost of transmitting new (or updated) base signal values with the gains of using them for approximating the data values.
-For a dataset containing n measurements to approximate, the SBR algorithm takes $O(n^{1.5})$ time and requires linear space, while its running time scales linearly to the size of both the transmitted data and the base signal.

-4. We provide an extensive experimental study of our framework using real datasets from different application domains and make direct comparisons against previously studied approximation techniques like the Wavelet and Discrete Cosine transforms and Histograms.
+We exploit correlations both within the values of a single measurement (ex: periodicity, self-similarity) as well as among values of different quantities (ex: pressure and humidity). - 2.
+We introduce the concept of the base signal that is analogous to a carrier-wave in radio-frequency transmissions and is used for encoding the measurements.
+We explore the technical challenges of (i) constructing the base signal, (ii) approximating the recorded measurements by exploring piecewise correlations amongst them and the base signal, and (iii) dynamically updating the base signal to capture new data trends in subsequent transmissions. - 3.
+We provide an efficient algorithm (Self-Based Regression or SBR) that answers all questions above, while balancing the cost of transmitting new (or updated) base signal values with the gains of using them for approximating the data values.
+For a dataset containing n measurements to approximate, SBR takes $O(n^{1.5})$ time and requires linear space, while its running time scales linearly to the size of both the transmitted data and the base signal.
+The SBR algorithm is invoked periodically, when enough historical data has being collected on the sensor.
+Thus, its processing cost is amortized over the input size.
+In experiments on a low-end 300MHz CPU, SBR was processing up to 1,000 data items per second.
+More importantly, as our results demonstrate, few initial invocations of the SBR algorithm are crucial for the population of the base signal, after which the base signal is either rarely updated, or in very small parts, since it is already of good quality.
+This permits us to shortcut some parts of the algorithm in constrained environments, as is the case in sensor network applications, and perform their execution only periodically (i.e., when we notice a degradation in the quality of the approximation).
+These shortcuts significantly reduce the complexity of the algorithm, resulting in a linear dependency to the size of the processed data.
+Thus, our framework is not only suitable for sensor networks (where the data sampling rates are significantly slower than the rates that SBR processes data) but may have applications in other areas where historical information is being collected in a distributed fashion. like network measurements. - 4.
+We provide an extensive experimental study of our framework using real datasets from different domains and make direct comparisons against previously studied approximation techniques like the Wavelet and Discrete Cosine Transforms and Histograms.
 In all datasets our method achieves substantially lower approximation errors for the same data reduction factor.
+Even in the case of datasets containing values from entirely different applications with no apparent correlations amongst them, the SBR algorithm managed to identify piecewise correlations between parts of these signals and significantly outperform all the other competitive methods.

-5. We have adapted ideas from the Singular Value Decomposition and the Discrete Cosine transform for constructing alternative base signals.
-Our experiments demonstrate that the base signal features selected by SBR outperform these techniques.
-Furthermore, we show that SBR makes near-optimal choices when selecting the number of features to include in the base signal.
+5. We have adapted ideas from the Singular Value Decomposition and the Discrete Cosine Transform for constructing alternative base signals.
+Our experiments demonstrate that the base signal features selected by SBR outperform these techniques, by a factor of ten in some datasets.
+Furthermore, we show that SBR makes near-optimal choices when balancing the number of features to include in the base signal over the number of coefficients used to compress the data values using these features.